01 March 2025

 Then examine the Minority Report of the Royal Commission on the Poor Law in 1909.
 Headed by socialist economist Baroness Beatrice Webb, the report urged a new system to replace the Poor Laws that had existed since the Victorian workhouse era.
 Victorian politicians had upheld a narrow-minded approach, expecting the impoverished to be totally accountable for themselves.
 So the Report was unsuccessful; its ideas were disregarded by the new government.

-4 years of WW1 ravaged British society, greatly increasing both morbidity and mortality rates.
+4 years of WW1 ravaged British society, greatly increasing morbidity and mortality rates.
 So the Interwar Period pushed the government into reorganising public healthcare.
 The Ministry of Health Act was passed in 1919, giving Britain its first-ever Health Minister!
 In the interwar era, specialist clinics were established to treat disease and to advise on nutrition and fitness.
 And breakthroughs were made in treating pneumonia.
 Britain recognised the need for greater government involvement, to improve social security and public health.

 The 1929 Local Government Act dissolved Poor Law Unions, establishing Public Assistance Committees in the County Councils instead.
 By integrating medical services, the LGA allowed for many old infirmaries to be developed into general hospitals with acute care.
 And in 1930 London County Council took over responsibility for 140 hospitals & medical schools, after the Metropolitan Asylums Board ended.